LilyAsFlora/Ririi/README.md

 - If the noun ends with a consonant, the suffix -i is appended
 - If the noun ends with a vowel, the vowel is replaced with the suffix -i
 - If the noun ends with -i, it is replaced with the suffix -ī
-- If the noun already ends with -i, it can be left alone.
+- If the noun already ends with -ī, it can be left alone.
 Optionally, plurality can be enforced with an auxiliary word (e.g. an adjective meaning "many").

 ### Tense